lenisha/appsrvc-tls/README.md

 ## Java application

-- Upload public certificate to App Service SSL Settings

-- Certificate trust stores are set Java applications using settings such as
+Certificate trust stores are set Java applications using settings such as

 ```java
 -Djavax.net.ssl.trustStore=/path/to/store
 -Djavax.net.ssl.trustStoreType=JKS|PKCS12|Windows-MY|Windows-ROOT
 ```

+Steps to make TLS connection work by adding Trusted certificates:

 - In App Service Environment (Windows) upload certificate in the `WebApp > SSL Settings > Public certificate` and set Java application to use `Windows-ROOT` windows certificate store.
 Add `JAVA_OPS` environment variable to set this setting for Java process